-The National Fire Protection Association claims that the majority of fires that occur in the home are caused by cooking, and it is these fires that cause the majority of fire injuries, as people often try to fight them on their own.
+The National Fire Protection Association claims that the majority of fires that occur in the home are caused by cooking and that these fires cause the majority of fire injuries, as people often try to fight them on their own.
 The majority of fire deaths in the home are caused by smoking (e.g., when an individual falls asleep while holding a lit cigarette and sets their bedding on fire), closely followed by cooking fires.
 Fires on college campuses follow a similar trend.
-Nearly 90% of campus fires are caused by cooking, and the remainder are caused by power strips, candles, space heaters, or are set intentionally.
+Nearly 90% of campus fires are cooking fires, while the remainder are caused by power strips, candles, space heaters, or arson.
 Fires can often be prevented, and by following the guidelines below, you can keep yourself and your belongings safe.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 If you live off campus, make sure that your apartment or house is up to fire code before you sign the lease.
 Older homes, in particular, may not have all the safety measures that are now required by law.
 Check to make sure that your apartment has smoke detectors in the kitchen, common areas, and bedrooms (and test them to make sure that they work).
 It’s worth checking to see if the all smoke detectors are linked, so that when one goes off, those located in other parts of the house or apartment sound too.
 You may also consider installing a carbon monoxide detector (you can buy them at stores like Target), especially if your home or apartment is connected to a gas line.
 Buy a fire extinguisher, and know how to use it, just in case.

-In case of fire, regardless of where you live, you need to have at least one alternative exit from your home or room besides the front door.
+In case of fire, regardless of where you live, you need to have at least one alternative exit from each room of your home besides the front door.
 Plan an exit strategy.
 If you live above the first floor, consider buying a fire ladder that you can use to climb out a window in case a fire blocks your normal exit.
 If you live in a basement or on the ground floor, make sure you know how to open the windows and remove the screens in case of fire.
 It’s not a bad idea to double check that you’ll fit through the window, too.

 - Do not leave appliances plugged in when they are not in use.